-Open enrollment for 2017 ended on January 31 (Minnesota has granted a special enrollment period for all residents; it runs through February 8).
+Open enrollment for 2017 ended on January 31.
 In general, the plans available outside of open enrollment without a qualifying event are not regulated by the ACA, and most are not a good choice to serve as stand-alone coverage.

 Outside of open enrollment, you can still enroll in a new plan if you have a qualifying event that triggers your own special open enrollment (SEP) window.